-Dismantling the Clean Water Rule puts people and parks at serious risk.
+Dismantling the Clean Water Rule would put people and parks at serious risk.

-NPCA strongly opposes this repeal, which could lead to weaker protections on numerous bodies of water that are essential to the health of our parks and that provide drinking water to millions of people.
+NPCA strongly opposes this repeal, which could lead to weaker protections on numerous bodies of water that are essential to the health of our parks and communities.
 There is simply no reason to put these vital resources at risk.

 The health of America’s national parks depends upon the health of the waters that surround and flow through them.
 The Environmental Protection Agency and Army Corps of Engineers issued the Clean Water Rule (sometimes referred to as the Waters of the United States rule) in 2015 to better protect the streams, wetlands, lakes and rivers that people and parks depend on.
-These agencies spent nearly a decade developing the rule, including engaging the public, community leaders, farmers, ranchers, hunters, anglers, and state and local governments.

 What the Clean Water Rule Does

 - Provides clear and predictable protections for many streams, wetlands and other waterways by providing better guidance to federal and state regulators about what is and is not protected, which helps streamline the permitting process.

 - Reiterates existing exemptions for farming, forestry, mining and other land use activities, and very explicitly for the first time excludes many ditches, ponds and other upland water features important for farming and forestry.